 In 2004, Proto-type Theater created Third Person, about a collapsing relationship between two jaded New Yorkers.
 Third Person: Bonnie & Clyde (redux) (2010-12) remade the show in the context of the company’s relocation to England, layering the existing premise onto the historical relationship of infamous outlaws Bonnie and Clyde.
 Third Person: Bonnie & Clyde (redux) examined the process of storytelling, memory and moral ambiguity.
 An important technique in its devising involved taking documented events and scratching at the surface of their ‘truth’, inserting the subjectivities and identities of performers who mis-remember and fabricate.
 It explored ideas of authorial voice, control and miscommunication, and it interrogated ideas of fact, fantasy, evidence and rumour in various mediations of information.
 Delivered in the third person through a variety of lo-fi media including video, drawings and overhead projection, the piece staged a collaboration between its former iteration and its present.
 The company was invited to Armenia and Zimbabwe by the British Council to share this devising methodology with performers and students.

-The Centre for Art & Design Research (CADR) is the home for research spanning the creative and theoretical disciplines of Art and Design with the aim of supporting and developing a top class research-led academic community.
+Lincoln School of Design is the home for research spanning the creative and theoretical disciplines of Art and Design with the aim of supporting and developing a top class research-led academic community.